MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-non-real-time-dashboard.md

 > - [Automate resource deployment for your function app in Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-infrastructure-as-code)
 > - [Azure Databricks workspace template](https://github.com/Azure/azure-quickstart-templates/tree/master/101-databricks-workspace/)

-As a next step, add the Function [application settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings) so the sample project can reach out to the Azure services:
+Add these Function [application settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings) so the sample project can connect to the Azure services:

-- EVENTHUB_CONNECTION_STRING: the [connection string](https://docs.microsoft.com/azure/event-hubs/event-hubs-get-connection-string) to the Azure Event Hub namespace that was created.
+- EVENTHUB_CONNECTION_STRING - The [connection string](https://docs.microsoft.com/azure/event-hubs/event-hubs-get-connection-string) to the Azure Event Hub namespace that was created

-Continue by [starting the Azure Databricks cluster](https://docs.azuredatabricks.net/user-guide/clusters/start.html) either through the portal or API.
+Next, [start the Azure Databricks cluster](https://docs.azuredatabricks.net/user-guide/clusters/start.html) either through the portal or API.

-Then either mount the Azure Storage account using DBFS or setup the access key for directly using APIs.
-See [https://docs.databricks.com/spark/latest/data-sources/azure/azure-storage.html](access Azure Blob Storage from Azure Databricks) for all the details.
+Then either mount the Azure Storage account using DBFS, or setup the access key for directly using APIs.
+See the document on how to [access Azure Blob Storage from Azure Databricks](https://docs.databricks.com/spark/latest/data-sources/azure/azure-storage.html) for all the details.
 The recommended path is leveraging [secrets](https://docs.databricks.com/user-guide/secrets/secrets.html#secrets) and mounting a container or a folder within the container, then access files as if they were local files.

 >[!TIP]
 > To run the Azure Functions locally, update the *local.settings.json* file with these same app settings.

 ### Implementation details

-Including a *version* number will be helpful once the parameters tracked evolve in future game updates.
+Including a *version* number will be helpful once the tracked parameters evolve in future game updates.

 #### Event Hub partitions

-Have a look at the [general guidelines documentation](./general-guidelines.md#azure-event-hub-partitions) to understand the Azure Event Hub peculiarities and the rule of thumb to model the partition count.
+Have a look at the [general guidelines documentation](./general-guidelines.md#azure-event-hub-partitions) to understand the Azure Event Hub requirements and the rule of thumb to select the partition count.

 #### Blob storage performance and limits

-Have a look at the [general guidelines documentation](./general-guidelines.md#azure-storage-account-limits) to find out what are the limits of an Azure storage account and how to avoid throttling.
+Have a look at the [general guidelines documentation](./general-guidelines.md#azure-storage-account-limits) to learn more about the limits of an Azure storage account and how to avoid throttling.

 #### API

-In this reference architecture, the API is going to be implemented via an Azure Function (serverless), to not have to take into consideration load balancing and scaling servers.
+In this reference architecture, the API is going to be implemented via an Azure Function (serverless), so you do not have to consider load balancing and scaling servers.
 The input of the Azure Function is going to be an [HTTP trigger](https://docs.microsoft.com/azure/azure-functions/functions-bindings-http-webhook#trigger) and the output will be an [Event Hub](https://docs.microsoft.com/azure/azure-functions/functions-bindings-event-hubs#output).

 ```csharp
 [return: EventHub("ehnrtanalytics-output", Connection = "EventHubConnectionAppSetting")]